Dave864/Hex_Summons/README.md

 1. **Player Character Selector:** Area for selecting other player characters for detailed view.
 2. **Player Sprite Display:** Detailed Player sprite.
-3. **Spirit Pool:** The currently allocated spirits and their set status.
-Can hover over to select specific spirit to see popup of benefits granted.
+3. **Wisp Pool:** The currently allocated wisps and their set status.
+Can hover over to select specific wisp to see popup of benefits granted.
 4. **Spells & Techniques:** Lists of spells and techniques the player currently has access to.
 5. **Player Statistics:** Collection of all player stats.
 6. **Item Pouch:** List of items allocated to the player.